 Every work sample and interview question should have scoring criteria - a 1-5 star scale that details what a good, bad and average answer would look like.

-This will not only give you data to make decisions based on, but also negates bias, since hirers will have a set benchmark against which to judge candidates.
+This will not only give you data to help make decisions, but will also reduce bias, since hirers will have a set benchmark against which to judge candidates.

 Here’s an example work sample with scoring criteria:

 We're in the process of reaching out to management consulting firms as part of this week's marketing campaign:

 Draft an email to the Head of HR, introducing Applied, and try to arrange an introductory call.